 Use data validation

-With data validation, you can do the following:
+With data validation, you can:

 - Show people a warning if they enter invalid data — or prevent them from entering invalid data in the first place